 Prometheus 40, 3

-Editorial
+Editorial – In search of an author

 Willie Nelson’s assurance that ‘Death is not the end of anything’ certainly applies to producing academic papers.
-Death is certainly no impediment to the academic author.
-Richard Smith, sometime editor of the BMJ, writes of his own experience of author immortality:
+Death is no impediment at all to the academic author.
+Richard Smith, sometime editor of the BMJ, writes of his own experience working with a deceased author:

 One of the authors on the paper, the most distinguished of the several cardiologists, actually died before the study began.
 Yet that hasn’t stopped him being an author on a recently published letter that he cannot have read in response to another letter that he cannot have read about a paper that he cannot have read.
 (Smith, 2012)